Flare supports both TrueType and OpenType fonts.

 Following are some ways that you can work with fonts in Flare:

-- Editing Font Properties You can affect the look and behavior of text in your content in various ways.
+- Editing Font Properties You can modify various properties for fonts.
 This includes changing the font family, size, style, color, and more.
 You can set these properties by using styles or locally by highlighting the text and pressing CTRL+SHIFT+B on your keyboard, selecting the Format > Font menu, or by clicking in the Fonts section of the Home ribbon.
 Using styles is recommended.
-Different settings are available depending on the user interface you are using to apply the font properties (e.g., the Font Properties dialog may have an Advanced tab or it may not, depending on where you open it).
 See Editing Font Properties.

 - Creating Font Sets You can define and apply a font set.
 A font set is just what it sounds like—a collection of fonts or font families.
 You can create a font set in order to designate the substitute fonts to use when the preferred font is not available on the user's computer.
 If the first (i.e., preferred) font family in the set is not found on the user's computer, the second font family in the set is used.
 If the second font family is not found, the third font family is used, and so on.
 See Creating Font Sets.